MicrosoftDocs/m365copilot-docs/docs/index.md

 ms.custom: [copilot-learning-hub]
 ---

-# Extend Microsoft 365 Copilot
+# Microsoft 365 Copilot extensibility

 **Microsoft 365 Copilot** is an AI-powered productivity tool that keeps users in the flow of their work across Microsoft 365 applications like Outlook, Teams, and Word, grounding with Microsoft Graph data.